Learning from Execution: Self-Evolving Memory for Private-Library Code Generation: Introduction

 \section{Introduction}

 \looseness=-1 Large Language Models (LLMs) have demonstrated exceptional proficiency in general code generation tasks~\cite{li2025structured, jiang2025aixcoder, li2025beyond, cai2025ai}.
-However, their performance drops sharply in real-world enterprise environments that rely heavily on internal private libraries, which are absent from public pre-training corpora~\cite{exploracoder, apifinder}.
-This gap defines the task of \textit{Private-Library-Oriented Code Generation}, which requires models to accurately coordinate project-specific APIs to fulfill complex requirements.
-Since LLMs typically lack prior knowledge of these libraries, they often struggle to utilize them effectively, thereby significantly limiting their practical efficacy in real-world software development.
+However, their performance drops sharply in real-world enterprise environments, where software development often relies on internal private libraries whose APIs, documentation, and usage examples are largely absent from public pre-training corpora~\cite{exploracoder, apifinder}.
+This gap defines the task of \textit{Private-Library Code Generation}, where models must generate correct code by understanding and invoking APIs from previously unseen private libraries.
+Since LLMs typically lack prior knowledge of these libraries, they struggle to use them correctly and effectively, significantly limiting their practical utility in real-world software development.